-***Click here for links to the Open House Videos, from December 16th and 17th in both English and Spanish.***
+***Click here for links to the Open House Videos, and Frequently Asked Questions from December 16th and 17th in both English and Spanish.***

 Flood risks in El Paso change over time because of new building and development, weather patterns, and other factors.
 El Paso is in FEMA’s Region 6, which works with international, federal, state, tribal, and local partners across the region to identify flood risk and to promote informed planning and development practices to help reduce that risk.
 This work is done through FEMA’s Risk Mapping, Assessment and Planning (Risk MAP) program.
 Updating flood hazard maps and the Flood Insurance Study is a multi-year effort that involves several phases.